FloodValve Pros Ontario

 City rebate summary

-Windsor offers up to $3,500 per property, lifetime maximum, for approved basement flooding protection work on private property.
+Windsor lists up to $3,500 per property as a lifetime maximum for approved basement flooding protection work on private property.

 Before starting work

-Apply through MyWindsor before starting work and wait for City approval.
+Apply before starting work and wait for City approval.

 Main eligibility risk